 Her is how to avoid any final walk through issues:

 The expectation for most real estate closings is for your home to be delivered “broom clean“.

 While the term “broom clean” is open to interpretation it generally means the property is swept or vacuumed and cleaned.

 Leave it how you would when you are vacating a rental and want to get your deposit back.

 A good rule of thumb is if it is not nailed or screwed down it probably should go.

-The buyer bought your house, they didn’t pay for your stuff or your trash, nor should thy have to take the time to throw out your unwanted belongings.
+The buyer bought your house, they didn’t pay for your stuff or your trash, nor should they have to take the time to throw out your unwanted belongings.
 No personal items of yours should be left behind unless it was agreed to in the first place

 #3 Leave What You Agreed To Leave

-As a matter of real estate law, anything that is a fixture is presumed to stay unless other wise stated.
+As a matter of real estate law, anything that is a fixture is presumed to stay unless otherwise stated.
 This means lighting fixtures, blinds, etc… are presumed to stay.

 But often, in a real estate contract, you will agree to leave behind certain appliances or pool equipment as well.
 Make sure you leave what you have contractually agreed to have stay behind and it is readily available for the buyer to see.